-- RG 121.53 Your activities as a foreign person or company may be exempt from the AFS licensing requirement under the provisions in Ch 7, the Corporations Regulations or class order relief granted by ASIC. - RG 121.54 This section provides an overview of the licensing exemptions that may apply.
-For ease of reference in this guide, we have categorised the exemptions into the following groups: - (a) exemptions for foreign financial services providers; - (b) exemptions for business carried on in connection with an AFS licensee; - (c) exemptions in relation to financial services that involve only the financial services provider itself; - (d) exemptions because the financial service is subject to an alternative regulatory regime; - (e) exemptions because the financial services business is not the sole or principal purpose of the activity; and - (f) exemptions for FCISs.
+- RG 121.52 Your activities as a foreign person or company may be exempt from the AFS licensing requirement under the provisions in Ch 7, the Corporations Regulations or legislative instruments made by ASIC. - RG 121.53 This section provides an overview of the licensing exemptions that may apply.
+For ease of reference in this guide, we have categorised the exemptions into the following groups: - (a) exemptions for FFSPs; - (b) exemptions for business carried on in connection with an AFS licensee; - (c) exemptions in relation to financial services that involve only the financial services provider itself; - (d) exemptions because the financial service is subject to an alternative regulatory regime; - (e) exemptions because the financial services business is not the sole or principal purpose of the activity; and - (f) exemptions for FCISs.